Skip to main content

 (3) Contract type selection.
 Discuss the rationale for the selection of contract type.
 For other than firm-fixed-price contracts, see 16.103(d) for additional documentation guidance.
 Acquisition personnel shall document the acquisition plan with findings that detail the particular facts and circumstances, (e.g., complexity of the requirements, uncertain duration of the work, contractor’s technical capability and financial responsibility, or adequacy of the contractor’s accounting system), and associated reasoning essential to support the contract type selection.
 The contracting officer shall ensure that requirements and technical personnel provide the necessary documentation to support the contract type selection.

 (4) Source-selection procedures.
-Discuss the source selection procedures for the acquisition, including the timing for submission and evaluation of proposals, and the relationship of evaluation factors to the attainment of the acquisition objectives (see subpart 15.3).
-When an EVMS is required (see FAR 34.202(a)) and a pre-award IBR is contemplated, the acquisition plan must discuss-
+Discuss the source selection procedures for the acquisition, including the basis for using a reverse auction (when applicable), the timing for submission and evaluation of proposals, and the relationship of evaluation factors to the attainment of the acquisition objectives (see subpart 15.3).
+When an EVMS is required (see FAR 34.202(a)) and a preaward IBR is contemplated, the acquisition plan must discuss-

 (i) How the pre-award IBR will be considered in the source selection decision;